angulardart/site-angulardart/src/angular/guide/router/index.md

 </tr>
 </table>

-## The sample application
+## The sample app

-This guide describes the development of a multi-page routed sample application.
+This guide describes the development of a multi-page routed sample app.
 Along the way, it highlights design decisions and describes key features of the router.

 {% comment %}
 //- TODO: review and/or drop the list: such as:

-* organizing the application features into modules
+* organizing the app features into modules
 * navigating to a component (*Heroes* link to "Heroes List")
 * including a route parameter (passing the Hero `id` while routing to the "Hero Detail")
 * child routes (the *Crisis Center* has its own routes)